Ultimate Guide to Driving Iceland’s Golden Circle

 1. Gullfoss Waterfall

-The Geysers at Haukadalur are without a doubt one of the busist spots we encounted while we were in Iceland.
+The Geysers at Haukadalur are without a doubt one of the busiest spots we encounter while we were in Iceland.
 You know you are close when you start passing dozens of buses.

 There are several different geysers and geothermal marvels to check out in the area, however, the main event is the Strokkur (pronounced Strau-ker) which translates to ‘Churn’ in English and was was formed by a huge earthquake back in 1789.
 The Strokkur erupts roughing every 5 - 10 minutes and shoots hot water an impressive 20 - 30 meters into the sky.